rokudev/SceneGraphDeveloperExtensions/documentation/1-components.md

 Value is an array of strings, which set row poster shapes.
 If the array contains fewer elements than the number of rows, then the shape of rest rows will be set to posterShape field 	or to the last value in the array.

+* <a id="gridview#fields#currfocusrow"></a>**currFocusRow** (float)
+    * The value is a floating point value where the integer part represents the row that overlaps yFocusTOp and the fractional part represents the percentage of the item that overlaps the fixed focus position.
+    * Read Only
 * <a id="gridview#fields#showmetadata"></a>**showMetadata** (boolean)
     * Default value: true
     * Controls whether the view displays metadata for the focused item above the grid